electricbookworks/ebw-training/digital-decisions/text/10-00-what-are-your-priorities.md

 Should you digitise your whole backlist, or only some of it?
 If the latter, how should you go about choosing which books to digitise?

 Can your current systems for managing book files and metadata handle ebooks?
-If not, what&#8217;s the main reason?
+If not, what's the main reason?

 How will your customers read their ebooks?
 (When, where and on what?)